 The tool will automatically update all your keyword rankings once a day.
 Other rank trackers only do this once a week, and if you are prioritizing special days like Black Friday, Valentines Day, Mother’s Day etc. weekly updates are not enough.

-If you want to see the most up-to-date rankings, you can always manually update your ranks, as long as the automatically check has been done for 12 hours or more ago.
+If you want to see the most up-to-date rankings, you can always manually update your ranks on-demand, as long as the automatically check has been done for 12 hours or more ago.

 Even on some of the biggest enterprise tools, you only get rank updates once a week, so this is just another great example of the big value you get from the small price of AccuRanker.